 Can I Give My Dog Pepto Bismol?

-The short answer is: maybe.
+The short answer is maybe.
+But how much Pepto Bismol can i give my dog?
 While Pepto Bismol is generally safe for humans, the same cannot always be said for dogs.
-The reason for this is that dogs metabolize medications differently than humans do.
-In some cases, dogs can experience serious side effects from taking Pepto Bismol.
+Dogs metabolize medications differently than humans, and in some cases, dogs can experience serious side effects from taking Pepto Bismol.
+For example, pepto bismol can cause constipation in dogs.

 Can Pepto Bismol Have Side Effects For Dogs?